 - "Does every request need to be served under 10ms?" you're gonna have to roll your own

-Next chapter, we're going to talk about some of the different serverless providers.
+Next chapter, we're going to talk about different serverless providers.